What to do if you miss the Ucas deadline

 Ucas deadline countdown: last minute tips plus what happens next

 This is the cut-off date for most degree courses.
-It's the same date every year (15 January) to make it easy to remember.
+It's usually the same date every year (15 January) to make it easy to remember, but this year Ucas has extended it by two weeks to 29 January 2021 because of the school closures caused by the latest lockdown.
+You can read more about the deadline extension on our sister site The Student Room here.

 Between then and the end of June, although your Ucas form will be forwarded to the unis you've applied to, admissions tutors are not obliged to consider you.
 Whether they do depends on how many candidates are ahead of you in the queue, or have already been given places.